 new_df = df[(df['z_score'] < 3) & (df['z_score'] > -3)]

 This new data frame gives the dataset that is free from outliers having a z-score between 3 and -3.

 Outliers detection and removal is an important task in the data cleaning process.
 These unusual data may change the standard deviation and mean of the dataset causing poor performance of the machine learning model.

 Hence, outliers must be removed from the dataset for better performance of the model but it is not always an easy task.

-Outliers can be detected using visualization tools such as boxplot and scatterplot.
-Some of the statistical methods such as IQR, standard deviation, z-score methods can be implemented for detection and removal of the outliers.
+Outliers can be detected using visualization tools such as boxplots and scatterplots.
+Some of the statistical methods such as IQR, standard deviation, and z-score methods can be implemented for the detection and removal of outliers.